simpleinjector/Documentation/source/diagnostics.rst

 In the previous code sample, a **Registration** instance for the *HomeController* type is created and registered in the container.
 This **Registration** instance is explicitly marked to suppress the diagnostic warning type **Disposable Transient Component**.

-Suppressing this warning type for an MVC controller makes sense, because the MVC framework will ensure proper disposal of MVC controllers.
+Suppressing this warning type for an MVC controller makes sense, because the ASP.NET (classic) MVC framework will ensure proper disposal of MVC controllers.

 Alternatively, you can also request an already made registered and suppress a warning on that: